saferinsulin/website/insulins.md

 When we administer insulin intravenously it still works quickly and has a powerful action but as it takes time and is diluted on the way round to the liver, the effects will never be as quick or potent for the same amount of insulin released in the pancreas.
 We therefore need to give more to have the same effect and the more we give, the more hangs around after we stop.

-If blood glucose levels fall and we are fortunate to catch it with our monitoring, there will be a considerable lag before it
+If blood glucose levels fall and we are fortunate to catch it with our monitoring,even after switching off the infusion there will be a significant amount of insulin circulating for a good while after.
+This means glucagon release is suppressed despite a falling blood glucose and the liver will continue to remove glucose from the blood.

+> **Hypo's on IV insulin develop rapidly and can be life threatening.**